Pratham061204/Satellite-Image-Classification/README.md

 - Custom CNN(baseline)

 ## Results
-MobileNet performs the best 98% accuracy on test set compared 96% of VGG16 and 72% Custom CNN
+MobileNet performs the best 98% accuracy on test set compared to 96% of VGG16 and 72% of Custom CNN

 ## Flask Web App
 1) Navigate to http://127.0.0.1:5000